makrai/notes/laverghetta2106-transformer-psycho.md

   * We gather responses from numerous human participants and LMs (transformer and non-transformer-based) on a broad diagnostic test of linguistic
-* transformer-based LMs predict psychometric properties consistently well in certain categories but consistently poorly in others, thus providing new
+* transformer-based LMs predict psychometric properties consistently well in certain categories but consistently poorly in others

 # 1 Introduction